divyechopra/Instahyre-Job-Analytics/README.md

 The project's objective is to gather job-related information from Instahyre using Python's Selenium library and organize it in a specified format.
 The collected data will then be converted into three separate tables: jobs, company, and details, utilizing the Pandas library.
 To enable user-friendly searches, a search bar will be implemented using the Flask web framework, allowing users to look up skills.
 The search results will display essential details, such as the most common experience level, industry, and company class where the skill is in demand, along with the number of available job opportunities.
 To enhance user experience, the FuzzyBuzzy library will be employed to correct any input errors made by users in the search bar.

 ## Problem Aimed to Solve:

-1. Automate the job search process - Save time and effort.
-2. Provide comprehensive job details - Rich information for users.
-3. Enhance search query accuracy - Improve search results precision.
-4. Analyze job market trends - Identify employment patterns and demands.
-5. Increase job matching efficiency - Connect candidates with suitable positions.
+The aim of the project is to automate job data collection from Instahyre using Selenium, structure it into tables with Pandas, create a user-friendly search interface using Flask, and enhance search accuracy with FuzzyBuzzy.
+This will save time, provide detailed job information, improve search precision, analyze job trends, and efficiently match candidates with suitable positions.

 ##  <img src="https://user-images.githubusercontent.com/106439762/181935629-b3c47bd3-77fb-4431-a11c-ff8ba0942b63.gif" width="48" height="48"> **User's Manual**